Architecture programs and design software

 The process was slow and painstaking, and making an error would often mean having to start the whole task over again.

 Today, technology has made things a lot easier by introducing tools that can be used to produce 2D and 3D drawings to a very high degree of accuracy.

-BIM (Building Information Modelling) is another element of architecture software that acts as a tool through which designers can achieve greater control over design considerations, efficiencies and network collaboration.
+BIM (Building Information Modeling) is another element of architecture software that provides a tool through which designers can achieve greater control over architectural design considerations, efficiencies and network collaboration.

 Architectural software and computer-aided drawing can be used for many different things.
 Other than architecture, CAD can also be applied in several other engineering professions such as civil, mechanical, and electrical engineering.